zouabimourad/angular2-spring/README.md

 # angular2-spring
-Angular 2 Spring Integration
+Angular 2 and Spring Integration

 ## Installation

-### The Back end
+### The Back End

-No need for installation.
+You'll need Maven 3+ and Java  7

 ### The Front End